 As a profession, we have much more potential for exposure.
 By simultaneously refining our approach and using current advertising techniques, we can propel osteopathy to new heights.
 Since 2016, of 6000 new clients with a 1000% return on investment;

 - 20% came from Facebook

 - 6% came from affiliations

 I feel my knowledge of marketing would complement the Institute of Osteopathy.
 By backwards engineering desired outcomes (such as more students enrolling in osteopathic schools, better awareness of osteopathy to the public), I feel we could work together to create effective paths to achieving these goals.

 My professional development as an osteopath has been shaped in the pursuit of being the most effective practitioner I can be.
 This has led me on a path to consulting the growing evidence base for our work.
 I very much enjoy balancing osteopathic treatment, osteopathic philosophy, psychological and exercise rehabilitative methods.
 I integrate my knowledge base into my practice, according to each patient.

 I believe that the future for all osteopaths could be very promising if we acknowledge when it is best to step away from the purely anatomical model of osteopathy; away from the Cartesian model of pain.
-We should instead arm ourselves with the knowledge of lifestyle medicine to assist us in treating patients whose pain, as a whole, is far more likely to be predisposed by lifestyles which do not compliment their health.
+We should instead arm ourselves with the knowledge of lifestyle medicine to assist us in treating patients whose pain, as a whole, is far more likely to be predisposed by lifestyles which do not complement their health.
 Knowledge of mental health, nutritional health and exercise rehabilitation would be a great start.
-I would very much enjoy being able to bring a strategy to the institute to widen the osteopathic approach to evidence based practice.
+I would very much enjoy being able to bring a strategy to the Institute to widen the osteopathic approach to evidence based practice.
 The multi-faceted nature of ideal health also provides potential career pathways within our profession, where we can build accredited courses to provide more niche osteopaths for more challenging clinical presentations.